Syncop8/Agile88/_docs/people.md

 Our business
 ============

-Formally, Syncopate doesn't really have a business area.
-We are consultants and people can do whatever they want.
-Nothing about our model is specific to any domain or industry.

-In practice though, because of our history and the people who happen to work at Syncopate, we're primarily interested in the following business areas:
+Agile88 is designed primarily for the following business problems:

-1.  **New product development, especially in Financial Services**.
+1.  **New product development.
 Either shorter or longer engagements.
 2.  **Agile/Lean/Design Thinking coaching and training**.
 Mostly shorter engagements or part-time.
 3.  **Large project or business set up and delivery (using agile etc)**.
 Mostly longer engagements and close to full-time.

-That is, most Syncopaters happen to spend most of their time in one of these areas, thought they typically overlap.
+That is, most Agile88ers happen to spend most of their time in one of these areas, thought they typically overlap.

-Also, there are some [industries that we avoid](industries-that-we-avoid.html).

-Different "species" of Syncopateers
+Different "species" of Agile88ers
 -----------------------------------

 We sometimes use a funny animal metaphor to talk about different types of engagements.
-Most Syncopaters fall into one of these categories (although it can change over time).
-At our bi-yearly [unconference](unconference.html) all animals get together on a rock and make noise together!
+Most Agile88er fall into one of these categories (although it can change over time).

 Seal consultants
 ----------------